-- 1. Cost versus value.
+- 1. Purpose of the study.
+Some research studies are not designed for generalization to the population, but rather to investigate variable relationships or to collect exploratory data for designing questionnaires or measurement instruments.
+A nonprobability sample is often appropriate in situations of these types. - 2.
+Cost versus value.
 The sample should produce the greatest value for the least investment.
-If the cost of a probability sample is too high in relation to the type and quality of information collected, a nonprobability sample is a possible alternative. - 2.
+If the cost of a probability sample is too high in relation to the type and quality of information collected, a nonprobability sample is a possible alternative. - 3.
 Time constraints.
 In many cases researchers collecting preliminary information operate under time constraints imposed by sponsoring agencies, management directives, or publication guidelines.
-Since probability sampling is often time-consuming, a nonprobability sample may provide temporary relief. - 3.
-Purpose of the study.
-Some research studies are not designed for generalization to the population, but rather to investigate variable relationships or to collect exploratory data for designing questionnaires or measurement instruments.
-A nonprobability sample is often appropriate in situations of these types. - 4.
+Since probability sampling is often time-consuming, a non-probability sample may provide temporary relief. - 4.
 Amount of error allowed.
 In preliminary or pilot studies, where error control is not a prime concern, a nonprobability sample is usually adequate.